dmitriyteteruk/iotc-hol/iotcentral-lab1-9.md

 ## Closing words
 Congratulations!<br>
 Now you can demonstrate to any partner or customer how IoT Central SaaS works and it is value.
-You can change Dashboard and Tiles with a few clicks, add/remove/change (Rules) and demo Time Series Insights value using Analytics page.
+You can change Dashboard and Tiles with a few clicks, add/remove/change (Rules) and demo Plug and Play value using S1 Sensor device simulator.

 Do not forget to run Python application to see real-time data in you application during demo.
 The easiest way to Run the app is: